SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 ============

 1. Create a metadata-only deposit through a :ref:`POST request<API-create-deposit>`
-2. It is composed of ONLY one xml metadata file
+2. It is composed of ONLY one Atom XML document
 3. It MUST comply with :ref:`the metadata requirements<metadata-requirements>`
 4. It MUST reference an **object** or an **origin** in a deposit tag
 5. The reference SHOULD exist in the SWH archive